wikindx/wikindx/website/web/src/content/_index.md

 ---
-title: "Wikindx overview"
+title: "WIKINDX overview"
 ---

-# Wikindx overview
+# WIKINDX overview

 Reference management, bibliography management, citations and a whole lot more.